thorchain/docs/rune.md

 Since $RUNE is bonded to assets in its pools, then as the value of those assets increase, then the $RUNE value will also increase.
 This means the system can become "aware" of the value of the assets it is trying to secure.
 Once it is aware of the value of the assets it is securing, it can use incentives to ensure security of those assets.

-A rule of thumb is for every $1m in main-chain assets staked in liquidity pools, $1m of $RUNE is required to be staked along side.
+A rule of thumb is for every $1m in main-chain assets pooled in liquidity pools, $1m of $RUNE is required to be pooled along side.
 Due to a mechanism called the Incentive Pendulum, $2m in RUNE will be driven to be bonded.
 Thus, $1m in main-chain assets will cause the total value of RUNE to be $3m in an equilibrium.
 Thus liquidity pools have a positive effect on the monetary base of RUNE.

 ## 2. Security